mulesoft-catalyst/circuit-breaker-policy-mule-4/README.md

 }
 ```

-All attributes of the response ​​are self-explanatory, except for errorCount and error.
+The example above shows a error state of an open circuit, threshold of 1 error, retry period of 20 seconds, and 5 errors encountered.

-errorCount is a counter that stores the number of requests that has been sent to the API and failed, opening the circuit again.
+The `errorCount` field is a counter that stores the number of requests that has been sent to the API and failed, opening the circuit again.
-error is an attribute that is populated depending on the scenario: if the underlying API is the one who is tripping the circuit for the inmmediate request, then the error is populated with error.description value propagated by the protected API.
+The `error` field is an attribute that is populated depending on the scenario: if the underlying API is the one who is tripping the circuit for the inmmediate request, then `error` is populated with `error.description` value propagated by the protected API.
 Otherwise, the error is returned by the policy itself saying "The circuit is still open, not propagating new requests until ${DATE}".

 Please refer to the following sequence diagram for an example:
 ![](./docs/images/sequence.png)